cyclica/deriver/README.md

 Requires `selfies` and `rdkit` to be installed.

 # Installation
-rdkit can be installed using by following the instructions here: https://github.com/rdkit/rdkit
+rdkit can be installed on Ubuntu 18.04 using the provided script: `./install-rdkit ./`

+Otherwise, follow the instructions here: https://github.com/rdkit/rdkit

 Then you may install deriver using pip: `pip install deriver`